 secure protocol, then this method should set the status in the response

-object to Forbidden(403) and return false
+object to Forbidden(403) and return false.

-, the Http Service will send the
+When this method returns false, the Http Service will send the

 response back to the client, thereby completing the request.
 When this

-, the Http Service will proceed with servicing
+method returns true, the Http Service will proceed with servicing

 the request.